MikeGawi/ePiframe/INSTALL.md

 #### API

 It is possible to control ePiframe from a simple API and even secure it with authentication keys.
-It is not needed to have the key but in case You need to secure API calls create an user (multiple possible) with ```./ePiframe.py --users``` [command](#command-line).
+It is not needed to have the key but in case You need to secure API calls create a user (multiple possible) with ```./ePiframe.py --users``` [command](#command-line).
 Every user has an API key generated automatically which You then get in the same command tool.

 **_NOTE_** - Keep in mind that even one account added to the ePiframe users will block the Web Interface until successfull authentication or API key authentication.
 Deleting all users will unblock it for everyone.